sanic-org/sanic/docs/deploying.md

 ## Auto restart

-When the debug flag is enable and the source code is changed,
-the server will automatically restart.
+When the debug flag is enable and the code under the current working directory is changed, the server will automatically restart.

 `python -m sanic server.app --host=127.0.0.1 --port=1337 --workers=4 --debug`